Schedule Your Free Consultation!

 Perfectionism- you feel preoccupied with things needing to be “just so” and never feel good enough.

-Depressed Mood- low and hopeless as if you’re trapped in a joyless life that you have no control over.
+Depressed Mood- low and hopeless as if you’re trapped in a joyless cycle of feeding, diaper changes, and exhaustion that you have no control over.

 Shame & Guilt- you may feel like a bad parent and have a hard time forgiving yourself for mistakes.
-You have a highly critical inner voice.
+You have a hard time resting, enjoying activities, and sharing ownership of caregiving with your partner.

 Resentment- you may notice a pattern of taking care of too much and then resenting your partner or someone when they do not contribute or if they do it in a way that is dis-satisfactory to your standards.